cmeng-git/atalk-android/README.md

 aTalk is an xmpp client designed for android and supports the following features:
 * Instant messaging in plain text and End-to-End encryption with [OMEMO](https://conversations.im/omemo/) or [OTR](https://otr.cypherpunks.ca/)
 * SSL Certificate authentication, DNSSEC and DANE Security implementation for enhanced secure Connection Establishment
-* Use of SASL External with Certificate for client authentication and login
+* Use of the SASL EXTERNAL mechanism with PKIX certificates for client-server authentication and login
 * OMEMO encryption in multi-user-chat session, give users' maximum privacy and security
 * OMEMO Media File Sharing for all files including Stickers, Bitmoji and Emoji rich contents
 * Support http file upload for file sharing with offline contact and members in conference room